Please find below a handy guide and frequently asked questions relating to the GDPR.

 Most data processors will have to register with the Information Commisioner's Guide and pay an annual fee.

 What consent must be given to process personal data?

 Consent must be provided by a data subject for the processing of his/her personal data.
-This consent must be provided by an affirmative action and be unambiguous.
-As such, inactivity or pre-ticked boxes will no longer constitute consent to the processing of data.
-Organisations will be required to demonstrate that data subjects have consented to the processing of their data.
+This consent must be provided by an affirmative action and be unambiguous. inactivity or pre-ticked boxes do not constitute consent to the processing of data.
+Organisations are required to demonstrate that data subjects have consented to the processing of their data.

 Organisations will be required to keep a record of how and when consent was provided and, generally, stop processing data in the event that consent is removed.

 An additional layer of protection has been provided for children (generally those under the age of 16, although this age can be reduced to not less than 13 should a Member State determine that this is acceptable).
 In these circumstances, consent is required from the person who has parental responsibility for the child whose data is to be processed.

 Organisations must show how they adhere to the GDPR's principles by, for example, demonstrating what procedures are in place to protect the data that they hold.
 Many organisations will currently have in place adequate measures; however, it is likely that others will be required to examine and address their current practices to ensure compliance with the GDPR.

 Below is a summary of some of the rights that a data subject has: